Mortgage Point-of-Sale: What Is It, and Why You Should Have One

 As the mortgage world changes, vendors must tailor their solutions to the needs of their customers, mortgage lenders and loan originators like you.

-What Are the Components of Modern Mortgage Point-of-Sale Software?
+What Are Core Elements of Modern Mortgage Point-of-Sale Software?

 Mortgage POS software should include everything a loan originator needs to offer their clients and referral partners a modern, web-based borrowing experience.

 Common components include: